-Inmarsat Plc (ISAT), the biggest provider of satellite services to the maritime industry, said payments from LightSquared Inc. (SKYT) related to a spectrum-cooperation accord remain “highly uncertain.”
+Inmarsat Plc (ISAT), the biggest provider of satellite services to the maritime industry, said payments from LightSquared Inc. (SKYT:US) related to a spectrum-cooperation accord remain “highly uncertain.”

 LightSquared failed to pay Inmarsat $29.6 million due March 31, triggering a notice of default under the terms of their cooperation accord, the London-based company said in a statement today.
 LightSquared had already missed a payment of $56.3 million in February.